 Overview

-This session will explore how tools such as the Women’s Empowerment Principles, Children’s Rights and Business Principles, and the Business Reference Guide to the UN Declaration on the Rights of Indigenous Peoples have helped business at the country-level operationalize the Guiding Principles a framework to assist business in respecting human rights, as well as identifying opportunities to support human rights.
+This session will explore how tools such as the Women’s Empowerment Principles, Children’s Rights and Business Principles, and the Business Reference Guide to the UN Declaration on the Rights of Indigenous Peoples have helped business at the country-level operationalize the Guiding Principles.
+In particular, it will focus on how these tool provide a framework to assist business in respecting human rights, as well as identifying opportunities to support human rights.
 The session will also feature a presentation on how individuals and organizations can leverage the Human Rights and Business Dilemmas Forum to raise awareness of specific business and human rights issues.

 Format